 Trump pleased with US efforts to stem illegal drugs from the Caribbean

-MIAMI (CMC) — President Donald J Trump has described as “an incredibly successful” operation the cut to the flow of illegal drugs into the United States from Mexico, Central America, South America and the Caribbean.
+MIAMI, United States (CMC) — US President Donald Trump has described as “incredibly successful” an operation to cut the flow of illegal drugs into the United States from Mexico, Central America, South America and the Caribbean.

-The Department of Defense (DOD) said Trump travelled to Miami on Friday for a briefing on the illegal drug situation, and was accompanied by US Defense Secretary Dr Mark T Esper to the US Southern Command headquarters, otherwise known as Southcom.
+The Department of Defense (DOD) said Trump travelled to Miami on Friday for a briefing on the illegal drug situation and was accompanied by US Defense Secretary Dr Mark Esper to the US Southern Command headquarters, otherwise known as Southcom.

 The “whole-of-government and international operation” against international drug cartels involves 16 US federal agencies and 20 international partners, the DOD said.